Quitting Heroin: What To Expect

 Dealing With Withdrawal

 The stage that all heroin addicts fear the most is when they quit using the drug and have to deal with the effects of heroin withdrawal.
 The physical and psychological symptoms associated with withdrawal can start being felt a few hours after the last done has been taken.
 As stated earlier, the process of heroin withdrawal can be a nightmare and its effects can take an enormous toll on those who try to quit.
-Some of the common withdrawal symptoms include the following:

 - Chills and intense cold sweats